waku-org/go-waku/docs/operators/quickstart.md

 [Run the go-waku node](./how-to/run.md) using a default or common configuration or [configure](./how-to/configure.md) the node for more advanced use cases.

-[Connect](./how-to/connect.md) the nwaku node to other peers to start communicating.
+[Connect](./how-to/connect.md) the go-waku node to other peers to start communicating.

 ## 3. Interact